Health care provider responsibilities, UnitedHealthcare West - 2022 UnitedHealthcare Administrative Guide

 UnitedHealthcare of California added a new benefit for Virtual Visits to some member benefit plans.
 We define Virtual Visits as primary care services that include the diagnosis and treatment of low-acuity medical conditions for members through the use of interactive audio and video telecommunication and transmissions, and audio-visual communication technology.

-Virtual Visit primary care services are typically delivered by the capitated care provider groups.
+Virtual Visit primary care services are typically delivered by the capitated provider groups.
 Not all UnitedHealthcare West benefit plans will have the Virtual Visit benefit option.